 Inspect the oil tank, and remove dirt and moisture at bottom of the tank.
-Inspect oil lines for visible signs of leakage or anything that would impair the oil flow.
 Verify that the oil tank and oil lines comply with NFPA 31.

 Oil tanks are now almost always installed above ground.
 But many old oil tanks are still buried.
 Inspect above-ground tanks to find leaks.